UofT-DSI/onboarding/Onboarding Documents/Session Specific/Session 1/course_descriptions_session_1.md

 Two weeks of instructor-led live webinars, each lasting 2.5 hours (totaling 20 hours)

+## Production

+Building a model differs significantly from creating a model that is usable by others.
+This course focuses on everything that happens after the model has been put together, specifically addressing machine learning system requirements such as: reliability, scalability, maintainability, and adaptability; feature engineering; model development and deployment; monitoring; and infrastructure and tooling.

+**Learning Outcomes:**

+- Design machine learning systems that are reliable, scalable, maintainable, and adaptable.
+- Apply feature engineering techniques to optimize machine learning models.
+- Deploy machine learning models in production using various strategies.
+- Implement monitoring and alerting systems to troubleshoot and diagnose issues in production.

+**Course Delivery:**

+Two weeks of instructor-led live webinars, each lasting 2.5 hours (totaling 20 hours)

 ## DATA SCIENCE CERTIFICATE COURSES (following completion of foundational courses)

 Participants pursuing the Data Science Certificate must complete the following four electives: